 Digging in, we start to see some very interesting patterns play out.
 23/

 The conclusion was that (H)igh (A)uthority (D)omain (R)elevant links with branded or URL anchors, and no keyword anchors, are the most beneficial for rankings.
 Using optimized anchor text is something that can harm you if you don’t have a strong link profile, so for the case of FC Developments and many other small businesses that are just getting started, branded anchor text links are the way to go.

-This led me to using the blogger outreach services of Outreach Pete, and getting 3 HADR links by March 29 and April 1.
+We built 3 HADR links by March 29 and April 1.
 Our requests for the links were that the sites linking out had a DA of higher than 40, and they were industry relevant sites.
 Oh, and I also snuck in a sneaky link from the Whitespark Local Citation Finder landing page.
 I know.
 Tsk tsk.

 How did the links impact rankings?

 Wowee!
 These links had a huge impact and we saw a massive spike in the ranking proximity and rankings for many different keyphrases.

 Only 4 links made this much of an impact, and that is likely because this business is in a local market with a smaller set of competition.
 Often in local search your competition is not up on the latest strategies and SEO, and so a few links is all it takes to move the needle.
 Link building is hard and people don’t know how to do it, and when you get those links it can really differentiate your business and have a big impact.